Nebil1/Nebil1/README.md

 **Aspiring Cloud & Security Engineer** specializing in **Microsoft Azure** technologies.

-With a background in **Electrical and Computer Engineering**, hands-on experience in **cybersecurity**, and certifications across Azure AI, data, and fundamentals, I’m building a career at the intersection of **cloud infrastructure**, **security**, and **automation**.
+With a background in **Computer Engineering**, hands-on experience in **cybersecurity**, and certifications across Azure AI, data, and fundamentals, I’m building a career at the intersection of **cloud infrastructure**, **security**, and **automation**.
 My goal is to design and secure scalable systems that empower organizations and communities.

 ---